How to Survive Your Kitchen Remodelling

 2. Have a temporary kitchen.

 You can set up a temporary kitchen in a “guest room” that doesn’t get much use.
 If you have small kids, you could have them share rooms while the remodeling takes place.
 Make it fun; it doesn’t have to feel like a sacrifice.

 Your garage is a good option too if it’s insulated.
 The tools can be repacked, and one of the cars can sleep outside for a little while.
 It’s worth it if it means a place to cook, right?
 Surely your spouse will willingly sacrifice.

 3. Freeze stuff ahead of time

 Another useful tip is to cook a lot before the remodeling begins and stock the fridge and freezer with meals.
 You will need a meal plan for this.
 Going out at night is pretty fun, but nothing beats a delicious homemade dinner.

 4. Fire up the Grill

-Take advantage of the nice weather and fire up the grill.
+Take advantage of a nice weather and fire up the grill.
 Nothing brings friends and family together like an outdoor meal.
 Make fun meals for the kids and have a couple of fun activities in line, that will get them unplugged from their mobile devices at least for a few hours.

-5. Make sure no one gets killed
+5. Make sure no one gets hurt

 Thought we’d just mention it.
 This may mean, communicating in advance where you’d like the installers to keep all tools and materials neatly.
 You may or may not want those organized and stored in your new cabinets.
 Communicate that clearly before it drives you crazy.
 Especially if you’re already using any extra space as a temporary kitchen.